 - Advantages: The Discounted Cash Flow Method will give you the most accurate estimate of intrinsic value when done well.
 In addition, the model does not require comparisons.

 - Disadvantages: Future cash flow estimates can be challenging to predict.

 - When to use it: You can use this method with any company.
 Just make sure you know the company well and are honest with your estimates.

 Putting It All Together

 To be a great investor, you also need to be patient.
-Patients are required not only to wait for shares to become cheap.
-Patients are also required to wait for the price to gravitate to its intrinsic value.
+Patience is required not only to wait for shares to become cheap.
+But it’s also required to wait for the price to gravitate to its intrinsic value.
 The whole process will take years!
 Great investors have a knack of using stock valuation metrics to estimate intrinsic value.

 In addition, the intrinsic value of genuinely outstanding companies will also move up over time!
 A handsome reward for your hard work and patience.